May 18, 1652 - Rhode Island passed the first law in English-speaking North America making slavery illegal.

 May 18, 1915 – On this Tuesday, the Rev. D.F.
 Ellisor left Monroeville, Ala. to attend the annual session of the Pythian Grand Lodge in Montgomery as the representative of the local lodge.

-May 18, 1917 – During World War I, the Selective Service Act of 1917 was passed, giving the President of the United States the power of conscription and resulting in the call up of soldiers to fight in World War I.
+May 18, 1917 – Some six weeks after the United States formally entered World War I, the Selective Service Act of 1917 was passed by the U.S. Congress, giving the President of the United States the power of conscription and resulting in the call up of soldiers to fight in World War I.

 May 18, 1933 – As part of the “New Deal,” President Franklin D. Roosevelt signed a Congressional act creating the Tennessee Valley Authority.
 This New Deal program would have a lasting impact on Alabama, especially the northern third of the state.
 As its focus, TVA constructed hydroelectric dams on the Tennessee River, which, among other benefits, brought electricity to rural areas and attracted industry.